 "South Africa has lost a hero, a father," Ban said commemorating Mandela.

 The US sent its president and three former presidents to the memorial

 service.
 The UK and France sent its prime ministers, as did another nearly 90

 countries.
 Oprah Winfrey and the Dalai Lama were set to attend.
+Palestinian Authority President Mahmoud Abbas also attended the ceremony.
 Israel, however,

 came close to sending no one, in a near diplomatic fiasco that started Sunday